 Group 2020 Probably CroppedAbout Us

-Gwynedd Friends Meeting lies some 25 miles northwest of Philadelphia, in Montgomery County (near North Wales, Pennsylvania).
-For more than 300 years, a community of the Society of Religious Friends has gathered in a wooden-benched meeting house, nestled among the trees and gardens, to nurture the movement of Spirit within hearts united in love, peace, and unity.
+Gwynedd Friends Meeting has existed for more than 300 years, a community of the Society of Religious Friends has gathered in a wooden-benched meeting house, nestled among the trees and gardens, to nurture the movement of Spirit within hearts united in love, peace, and unity.

 We are an open and inclusive community made up of people from all walks of life—sharing worship, youth and adult educational programs, social justice advocacy, and other caring concerns.
 Quaker Friends believe in a universal community, based foremost on the spiritual light within each person.
 This Light Within (under any name) guides our actions in ways that lead to a compassionate approach to living.
 Explore more about what we believe and how we live it.